What is customer intelligence?

 Your CRM already contains intelligence about which accounts engage with your outreach and which messaging resonates.

-Website and Intent Signals
+Website and intent signals

 Website analytics capture page visits, form fills, and content downloads.
 Third-party intent data reveals which accounts are actively researching solutions.
 Together, these signals show which accounts are in-market and what topics they care about.